-The Bartlesville Genealogical Society is having its regular monthly meeting on Monday evening, November 10, in the Bartlesville Public Library’s upstairs meeting room (Conference Room A).
+Where do I find information on past relatives?
+What websites do I use?
+If you have similar questions, the Bartlesville Genealogical Society is having its regular monthly meeting on Monday evening, March 9, in the Bartlesville Public Library’s upstairs meeting room (Conference Room A).
 The public is invited.

-All meetings and classes are a service of the Bartlesville Genealogical Society are free and open to anyone interested in beginning or continuing their family research.
-Information discussed will assist beginners, and experienced genealogists will find useful tips in continuing family research.
+All meetings and classes are a service of the Bartlesville Genealogical Society and are free and open to anyone interested in beginning or continuing their family research.
+Information discussed will assist not only beginners, but experienced genealogists will find useful tips in continuing family research.

 ASK A GENEALOGIST DAY

-Experienced genealogists will be available on Saturday, November 14, from 9 a.m. to 4 p.m. in the Local and Family History Room of the Bartlesville Public Library.
-They will guide you in beginning family research or will make suggestions to further your research.
+Experienced genealogists will be available on Saturday, March 21, from 9 a.m. to 4 p.m. in the Local and Family History Room of the Bartlesville Public Library.
+These genealogists will guide you in beginning family research or will make suggestions to further your research.
 This assistance is a free service provided by the Bartlesville Genealogical Society.